 2. Release the Power and Home buttons after the Apple logo appears on your iPhone’s screen.

-3. Your phone will begin to reboot and you will be back on the lock screen when the iPhone starts up.
+3. Your phone will begin to reboot and you will be back on the lock screen when the mobile starts up.

-Another reason why an iPhone keeps crashing is that people stuff with a lot of pictures, songs, files or apps than the phone can manage to keep.
-Also many useless apps run in the background which can occupy a lot of the memory and can drain the battery of an iPhone which results in an app getting crashed.
+Another reason why an iPhone keeps crashing is that people stuff with a lot of pictures, songs, files or apps that the iPhone can’t handle anymore.
+Also, many useless apps run in the background which can occupy a lot of the memory and can drain the battery of an iPhone which results in an app getting crashed.
 You can perform the following steps to clear memory on your iPhone:

-2. Go to the “Gallery” app and remove pictures you do not need to free up storage.
-There are few apps available on App store to scan and delete old, unopened, duplicate and screenshots of images on your iPhone to free up some space.
+2. Go to the “Gallery” app and remove pictures you do not need.
+There are few apps available on the App store to scan and delete old, unopened, duplicate screenshots of images on your iPhone to free up some space.

-3. Connect your iPhone to a PC or Mac and remove songs or videos which you do not need to free up storage.
-Also, this can be done through iPhone if you do not need to backup those media files.
-Usually media files with high quality content takes more space on your phone which can lead to iPhone crash.
+3. To free up some storage space, connect your iPhone to a PC or Mac and remove the songs and videos which you do not need.
+Also, this can be done through iPhone if you do not need to back up those media files.
+Usually, media files with high-quality content take more space on your phone which can lead to an iPhone crash.

-4. Uninstall useless apps by pressing and holding on an app and pressing the “X” button to uninstall an app.
-Obviously, if you don’t want them, just remove it!
+4. Uninstall unwanted apps by pressing and holding on an app icon and pressing the “X” button.
+Obviously, if you don’t want them, remove them!

 Solution 3: Reinstall or Update an App on your iPhone

-Most of the times, there is some app which refuses to open or crashes when opening which can become a hindrance while using your iPhone.
-The best way to deal with that is to either:
+Most of the time, there is an app that refuses to open or crashes while opening which can become a hindrance while using your iPhone.
+Few things you can do to handle these types of apps.

-1. Update your iPhone (if any update is pending).
+1. Update your iPhone (if an update is available).

 2. Update the problematic app from the App Store.
-Mostly they will have the fix if it is a problem with App and iOS.
+Mostly they will have a fix if there is a genuine problem with the App and iOS.

 3. Uninstall and reinstall the problematic app from the App Store.
 That could also fix the issue.

-4. Uninstall and reinstall the problematic app by connecting your iPhone to a PC or Mac and installing that app through iTunes.
+4. Uninstall and reinstall the app by connecting your iPhone to a PC or Mac using iTunes.

 Solution 4: Restore iPhone from an Old Backup

 1. Connect your iPhone to a PC or Mac (whichever you are using).
-You should have taken the backup from this computer only.
+You should have taken the backup from this computer to proceed with the restoration.

 2. Open iTunes on your PC or Mac.

-3. Your iPhone page will open on iTunes.
+3. Your iPhone page will open in iTunes.

-4. On the left of screen in iTunes, click on “Summary”.
+4. On the left of the screen in iTunes, click on “Summary”.

-5. On the right side of the screen, you will see you iPhone’s summary and backups.
+5. On the right side of the screen, you will see your iPhone’s summary and backups.

 6. Under “Backups”, click on “Restore Backup”.

-7. iTunes will start to restore the last backup on your iPhone.
+7. iTunes will start to restore the last backup.

 Solution 5: Factory Reset your iPhone

-If none of the above mentioned solutions work, it’s better to reset your iPhone to factory defaults to remove everything that is causing your iPhone crash.
-Before going through the following steps, make sure you have made a backup of all your important files because this will remove each and everything on your iPhone 6,6s or SE.
+If none of the above-mentioned solutions works, it’s better to reset your iPhone to factory defaults to remove everything that is causing your iPhone to crash.
+Before going through the following steps, make sure you have made a backup of all your important files because this will remove everything from your iPhone.

-1. Go to the “Settings” app on your iPhone by tapping the Settings icon.
+1. Go to the “Settings” app by tapping the Settings icon.

 2. Tap on General in the Settings app.